JasonHoku/eden-performance-boost-research/ReadMe.md

 ## Step 1 Installing dgvoodoo

-Extract/copy the contents of DGVOODOO from this github post to PlayOnline/SquareEnix/PlayOnlineViwer. (some older/other install methods may lead to needing the DGVOODOO files in another location...
-Either besides pol.exe , polboot.exe or the bootloader.
-(EdenXI.exe)
+Extract/copy the contents of DGVOODOO from this github post to \PlayOnline\Ashita\ffxi-bootmod for Ashita or C:\Program Files (x86)\PlayOnline\SquareEnix\PlayOnlineViewer for Windower.

-Launch dgVoodooCpl.exe as Administrator once for it to create a config file.
+Launch dgVoodooCpl.exe as Administrator once and to create a config file, click the add button at the top of the app and select EdenXI.exe.
+Apply & Close.

-## Step 2 Installing D3Dcompiler (requirement of dgvoodoo)
+## Step 2 Installing D3Dcompiler (Only if dgvoodoo doesn't work)

-Do not overwrite the dll (skip this step) if d3dcompiler_47.dll already exists on your primary disk in either Windows/System32/ or Windows/SysWOW64/.

-If you do not have d3dcompiler_47.dll :

-1.)Copy or cut d3dcompiler_47. (from this github post)

-If you are running a Windows 32 bit operating system, paste it in Windows/System32/
+Extract/copy the contents of DGVOODOO/contents/ to:

 If you are running a Windows 64 bit operating system, paste it in Windows/SysWOW64/

 2.)Confirm it is being applied to FFXI: